 Help with Computers / internet

-In addition to the regular help, which includes updating our social media and website (wordpress), keeping in touch with trekkers, photo library work, etc. we are also in need of Russian speakers who can translate English to Russian for our website and smart phone apps and can do Russian research on the web.
+We need people with good internet skills, particularly wordpress, to work on our websites.
+We are also in need of Russian speakers who can translate English to Russian for our website and smart phone apps and can do Russian research on the web.